eddywashere/expressy/README.md

 Just another express mvc boilerplate.
 I built this to learn and explore app development with express.

-This recipe includes jade templating with coffee & stylus for the clientside.
-Build's upon the basic app but *will have a bit more organization and features.
+This recipe includes jade templating with stylus.
+Build's upon the default express app but *will have a bit more organization and features.
 Uses mongodb via mongoose.

 ## Instructions